ErkanYetut/Predicting-Online-Purchase-Intention/README.md

 by complex customer behaviors that are difficult to interpret in digital environments.

-Predicting online shoppers’ purchaseintentions is critical for addressing these challenges and improving conversion rates.
+Predicting online shoppers’ purchase intentions is critical for addressing these challenges and improving conversion rates.
 This study focuses on the widely used dataset introduced by Sakar et al., which reflects the imbalanced nature of purchase intention data.
 To address this imbalance, we employed the Synthetic Minority Oversampling Technique